-International Day of the Midwife is celebrated globally each year on 5 May.
-This is an occasion for midwives to celebrate their profession and for us all to recognise the work of midwives and their contribution to maternal and newborn health.
+International Day of the Midwife is celebrated each year on 5 May.
+This is a chance for midwives to celebrate their profession and for all of us to recognise their work and contribution to maternal and newborn health.

 We thank every midwife working across NSW Health for their ongoing commitment to high quality midwifery care and the dedication, skill and compassionate care you provide to women and their families.